 How Siphon Coffee Brewing works?

-How the Siphon brewer work ?
+How does the Siphon coffee brewer work ?

 Coffee Talk Karon Beach, Phuket serves excellent Siphon Coffee